- Search The Registry

 - Youth Programs

 - My Account

 *This date marks the birth of Alice Walker in 1944.
-She is an African American author, speaker, and poet.
+She is a Black author, speaker, and poet.

 Born Alice Malsenior Walker in Eatonton, Georgia, she was educated at Spelman and Sarah Lawrence colleges.
 Walker is responsible for a number of writings.
 Most of her material portrays the lives of poor, oppressed African American women in the early 1900s.

 The Third Life of Grange Copeland 1970 is about the emotional growth of an African American man.
 Meridian 1976 follows the life of an African American woman during the civil rights movement of the 1960s.
 She married activist Melvyn Leventhal in 1967.
 The couple had one daughter, Rebecca Walker, before divorcing in 1976.
 She won the American Book Award and the Pulitzer Prize for her best-known work, the novel The Color Purple 1982.